3 Things That Can Happen If Your Air Conditioner Isn't Level

 2. Rust and Mold

-Water is a natural byproduct of the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
-This moisture drains into a pan and then out via a line.
+Water naturally occurs during the cooling process.
+Your air conditioner gets rid of moisture from the air as it cools your home.
+This moisture drains into a pan and then out through a line.

 • Water accumulating near the air conditioner.